devadutt-priyan/vsdRiscvSoc/riscv-task2-devadutt-priyan/README.md

 # 🚀 RISCV Task 2: Prove Your Local RISCV Setup

-Welcome to my RISCV Task 2 repository!
-Here, I showcase my setup by compiling, running, and dissecting several RISCV programs on my own machine — proving that my RISCV toolchain and Spike simulator are up and running perfectly.
+This task showcases my setup by compiling, running, and dissecting several RISCV programs — proving that my RISCV toolchain and Spike simulator are up and running perfectly.

 ---